pranav-ap/blog/content/posts/propositional-logic.md

 The process continues until one of two things happen:

 - A resolvent is an empty clause - in which case $KB$ entails $\alpha$.
 An empty clause arises only from resolving two complementary unit clauses like $P$ and $\neg P$, which is a contradiction.
-- No new clauses can be added - in which case KB does not entail $\alpha$; because a contradiction is not present.
+- No new clauses can be added - in which case KB does not entail $\alpha$; because a contradiction is not found.

 <figure style="width: 600px">
 	<img src="/media/logic/pl-resolution-algorithm.png" alt="PL Resolution Algorithm">